 - The business owner or guarantor must have a credit score that is 600+.

-After you submit an application, their credit team assesses and categorizes it using a loan rating (A+ to E) that reflects the risks investors take if they lend you money.
+After you apply, their credit team assesses and categorizes it using a loan rating (A+ to E) that reflects the risks investors take if they lend you money.

 Loan rates start from 5.9% to 26.5% on loan terms ranging from 3 months to 5 years.

-Unlike some exempt market securities which are only available to sophisticated or accredited investors, the loan notes you invest in on Lending Loop are available to a more diverse set of investors, including non-eligible investors.
+Unlike exempt market securities that are only available to accredited investors, the loan notes you invest in on Lending Loop are available to a more diverse set of investors, including non-eligible investors.